-This week’s Blog includes a FREE Ships Themed Quiz.
+Ahoy Mateys!
+This week there is FREE Ships themed quiz.
 Welcome to WEEKLY BLOG, available online and as a pdf download that you can print and take with you.
 Packed with additional content to assist quiz hosts, DJs and presenters.

 Mid-week football taking place this week